topo-gps/ios-manual/en/routes/route_plan_map.rst

 =============================================================

 To plan a route by manually creating route points on the map, first open the :ref:`route planner <sec-route-plan>`.
-If a route is present, tap More > Reset to reset the route planner.
+If a route is present, tap the button with the cross to reset the route planner.

 If you press long on the map, a route point will appear.
 If you hold you finger on the map, you can drag the route point to the desired position.
 If you then release your finger, the route point will be positioned.
+On Mac-OS, you also could press Command-A to add a route point at the position of the pointer.

-An example is displayed below:
+An example with one route point added to the map is displayed below:

 .. figure:: ../_static/route-plan-map1.png
    :height: 568px
    :width: 320px
    :alt: Route planner Topo GPS add route point.

-   *A route point is added manually to the map.*
+   *A single route point is added manually to the map.*

 The added route point is colored green.
 The green color indicates that the route point is selected.